 The Korea Institute of Science and Technology (KIST, Director Seok-jin Yoon) announced that their research team, the Center for Quantum Information, led by director Sang-Wook Han, succeeded in an experimental demonstration of a practical TF QKD network.
 This is the second experimental demonstration of the TF QKD network in the world after the University of Toronto in Canada.

 In their study published in npj Quantum Information, the research team proposed a new TF QKD network structure scalable to a two-to-many (2:N) network based on polarization-, time-, and wavelength-division multiplexing.
 Unlike the first demonstration of the University of Toronto based on a ring network structure, the research team’s architecture is based on a star network.
-The quantum signal in a must pass through every user connected to the ring, however, the star structure only has it go through the center, making it possible to implement a more practical QKD system.
+The quantum signal in a ring structure must pass through every user connected to the ring, however, the star structure only has it go through the center, making it possible to implement a more practical QKD system.

 Quantum Digits Unlock More Computational Power with Fewer Quantum Particles